 Avoid "Kitchen Sinking"

 Effective communication in a relationship also comes down to knowing how to address specific problems without throwing in other complaints or annoyances from the past—a concept known as "kitchen sinking," which is a term coined by renowned clinical psychologist John Gottman, says Campbell.
 "Stick to the issue at hand, and don't add in a bunch of other complaints."

 Say What You Mean

-"Your partner can't mind-read, so don't act like they can," which is why it's saying what you mean and meaning what you say is crucial to achieving effective communication in a relationship.
+"Your partner can't mind-read, so don't act like they can," which is why saying what you mean and meaning what you say is crucial to achieving effective communication in a relationship.
 This means avoiding passive-aggressive behaviors such as giving the "silent treatment" in hopes that your partner will eventually figure out what's bothering you.

 When communicating, use clear "I" statements that explain exactly how you feel and why.
 Campbell gives the following as an example: "I feel betrayed because you told your mom something I asked that you keep between us."

 Disagreements are often fueled by emotions, which is why it's crucial to "think carefully about your words, especially when you're upset so that you don't say something you'll regret," she says.
 "Don't use insults.
 Just speak to the issue at hand."